 The Triple Paradiddle.

-The Multiple Bounce Roll or Close Roll.
-It as several rebounds to each hand produced by a slight additional pressure applied to the sticks.
+The Multiple Bounce Roll or Close Roll has several bounces on each hands produced by a slightly additional pressure applied to the sticks.

 An exercise mixing single strokes and close roll in 16th notes.

 The Drag.
-2 weaks strokes with the same hand follow by an accent with the other hand.
+2 weaks strokes with the same hand followed by an accent with the other hand.
 Here as a rhythmic exercise.

 The Drag as an appogiatura.

 The 4 Stroke Roll.
-3 weaks strokes (1 with a hand and 2 with the other one) follow by an accent.
+3 weaks strokes (1 with a hand and 2 with the other one) followed by an accent.
 Here as a rhythmic exercise.

 The Four Stroke Roll as an appogiatura.

 The Five Stroke Roll.
-4 weaks stroke (2 by hands) follow by an accent.
+4 weaks stroke (2 by hands) followed by an accent.
 Here as a rythmic exercise.

 The Five Stroke Roll as an appogiatura.